This article is from 2016, but still has some great ideas for ways to experience Ypsilanti! For updated event dates, click HERE.

 Public murals are becoming increasingly popular in Ypsilanti, Michigan – but some of our sculptures and statues have been around for nearly a century!
 Take a look at this list while visiting Ypsilanti, and explore the beautiful and unique statues throughout the city and Eastern Michigan University’s Campus.

 One of the most common questions about Ypsilanti is, “Where did the city get its name?”.
-Luckily, we wrote a blog about that a few months ago.
 The city was named after a Greek general, Demetrius Ypsilanti.
 You can also get a view of Demetrius Ypsilanti in front of our famous water tower on Washtenaw and Cross Street.
 Once you’ve done that, be sure to tell your friends it’s pronounced “IP-sill-ann-tee”, not “YIP-sill-ann-tee”!

 Ypsilanti played a major role during the Underground Railroad due to its close proximity to Canada.
 Although Harriet Tubman never visited Ypsilanti, this statue pays tribute to the men and women risked their lives to lead those in bondage down the path of freedom.
 Take a look at this lovely statue next to the Downtown Ypsilanti District Library.